Payment Controls – your questions answered

 How does the Payment Controls service help with fraud prevention?

 Cyber criminals may compromise a bank’s local operating environment by obtaining valid operator credentials and initiating fraudulent transactions directly in back-office systems, defeating the controls that would ordinarily protect against unauthorized activity.
 Our Payment Controls service provides a secondary control through independent monitoring.
-The secure in-network control mechanism will screen your messages in-flight for any out-of-policy or abnormal payments that may be indicative of fraud.
+The secure in-network control mechanism will screen your sent messages in-flight for any out-of-policy or abnormal payments that may be indicative of fraud.

 How is Payment Controls used in practice?